triflicacid/cs-UglyLang/Doc/Types.md

 When methods are called, the containing type instance resides in the stack.
 As such, all fields are accessible seemingly as normal variables and may be updated as such.

-`LET` statements are used to create static properties.
+`LET` and `CONST` statements can be used to create static properties.
 Such properties exist on the type itself, so `Vec.i`, not one any one instance.

 # Constructing Types